 If you’re reading this, you’ve probably just come across Lost With Purpose for the first time.
 Well, hold on to your seat: your life is about to change forever.

-… no, we kid.
+… no, I kid.
 You can let go of your seat now.

 Here’s what’s really up

 I’m Alex, an American girl backpacking hither and thither throughout Eurasia.
 No need for fanfare, I’m just an ordinary twenty-something year old who sold everything, left a conventional job, and decided to travel the world for a while.

 My life fits into two backpacks, I am perpetually getting lost, and I dream of one day filling an entire passport (and simultaneously dread the resulting bureaucratic hassle).